-2021 remuneration outcome
+2022 remuneration outcome

 As outlined above, a core principle of Bicycle's Remuneration Policy is the link between pay and performance.
-In the financial year 2021 (being the year ended 31 December 2021), the annual bonus paid to Kevin Lee, our Chief Executive Officer ("CEO"), was determined by the Board following an assessment of the corporate and personal objectives achieved in the year.
-Kevin Lee received a bonus of 160% of his target bonus, which resulted in a total bonus pay out of 96% of salary earned for the financial year 2021.
-The bonus was paid in cash in February 2022.
+In the financial year 2022 (being the year ended 31 December 2022), the annual bonus paid to Kevin Lee, our Chief Executive Officer ("CEO"), was determined by the Board following an assessment of the corporate and personal objectives achieved in the year.
+Kevin Lee received a bonus of 131% of his target bonus, which resulted in a total bonus pay out of 85% of salary earned for the financial year 2022.
+The bonus was paid in cash in February 2023.
 This outcome was based on achievements versus goals in the following key areas: Corporate Development, Clinical Development, Financial and Organisational Development.
 In considering the above outcomes, the Committee assessed whether the outcomes reflected the underlying performance of the Company and concluded that no discretionary adjustments were required.
+Kevin Lee also received two equity-based awards on 3 January 2022, being (i) an option grant over 100,000 shares with an exercise price of \$60.87, and (ii) an RSU grant over 50,000 shares.

-Some of the key highlights of the 2021 year, all in the context of the ongoing COVID-19 pandemic, included:
+Some of the key highlights of the 2022 year included: